 How to Read The Memoir Writer’s Blog

-Every day or so, I create a new Memoir Writer’s Blog post.
-I write about a variety of topics and most of them are not in sequence with what I have written the day before—or even that week.
+Twice a week, I post anew on the Memoir Writer’s Blog.
+I write about a variety of topics and most of them are not in sequence with what I have written just days before—or even the previous week.